mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Who"

 "Ramne.
-He came upon the cove right after you left.
-I didn't have the heart to fight him alone."
+He came to the cove right after you left.
+I hid myself in fear."

 "What did he want with the boat?"

-"He didn't say.
-But he paddled off into the darkness of Ulu."
+"I don't know.
+The last I saw of him, he was paddling off toward Ulu."

 _Dammit_